 Birth control enables you to choose when or if to have a baby, putting you in charge of your fertility.
-If you're not sure which method is best, Lillian Schapiro, MD, Kristan Adams, MD, and Kathryn Garren, WHNP, at Ideal Gynecology, LLC, in Georgia can help.
-They have extensive experience advising women on their birth control choices and placing devices such as IUDs.
-Call the Atlanta or McDonough, Georgia office of Ideal Gynecology, LLC, today for more information or use the online form to book an appointment.
+If you're not sure which method is best, Lillian Schapiro, MD, Tiffany Morgan, WHNP, Clara Jones, FNP, and Kathryn Garren Inan, WHNP, at Ideal Gynecology, LLC, in Atlanta, Georgia can help.
+They have extensive experience advising women on their birth control choices and fitting devices such as diaphragms, NEXPLANON® implants, and IUDs.
+Call the Atlanta, Georgia office of Ideal Gynecology, LLC, today for more information or use the online form to book an appointment.

 Birth control is about planning pregnancy for the time in your life that's best for you, rather than leaving it to chance.